manishpayaprapp/vs-code-loading-page-clone-/README.md

 # vs-code-loading-page-clone-
-i created the visual studio code loading page by using html
+I created the visual studio code loading page by using html and css